osd-demo/helloworldlab/workshop/content/exercises/lab2.md

 ## Step 1: Create the environment params needed for the deployment

-In the terminal window, create a file called secret.env
+In the terminal window, create secret from file using
 Copy and paste the text below into the file, save and close the file.

 ```